 Peter Polites – Down the Hume

-Of Greek descent, Peter wrote and performed Three Jerks about the Cronulla riots and has been commissioned to write a play about the migrant experience in Western Sydney.
+Of Greek descent, Peter wrote and performed Three Jerks about the Cronulla riots.
+He has been commissioned to write a play about the migrant experience in western Sydney.
 Down The Hume is his first novel.